Article 31 – Audio‑Video Surveillance Systems

 47040.10 Review Criteria

 Only individuals having a legitimate need to view the live images or recorded media shall be permitted to do so.
-When an event occurs that requires the preservation of recorded data, managers, supervisors, and the Grievance Coordinators from the Office of Grievances (OOG) shall be responsible for filling out and submitting the CDCRCalifornia Department of Corrections and Rehabilitation Form 1027.
-In the event the AVSS becomes inoperable, staff will notify the AVSS Coordinator, or the Watch Commander if after hours, and will submit a remedy ticket to local Information Technology staff for resolution.
+When an event occurs that requires the preservation of recorded data, managers, supervisors, and the Grievance Coordinators from the Office of Grievances (OOG) shall be responsible for filling out and submitting the CDCRCalifornia Department of Corrections and Rehabilitation Forms 1027 or 1118, either in NICE Investigate or hard copy form submitted electronically (e.g., via electronic mail) for institutions that have not yet deployed NICE Investigate.
+In the event the AVSS becomes inoperable, staff will notify the AVSS Coordinator, or the Watch Commander if after hours, and submit a service ticket to local Information Technology staff for resolution.

 -